 - 1 (one) position based primarily in Virginia – start date in July

 - 1 (one) position based primarily in Maryland – start date in October

 - Limited travel throughout the Mid- Atlantic Region required for all positions.

 - Start Date: July or October (Mandatory attendance to New Employee Orientation)

-- An onsite interview is required, and includes a panel interview, knowledge assessment and presentation.
+- A virtual interview is required, and includes a panel interview, knowledge assessment and presentation.

 Apply Through ASHP

 Apply using the ASHP standard application process on the ASHP PhORCAS website.Apply now